flutter/flutter/examples/api/README.md

 [sample_templates](./lib/sample_templates/) directory for examples of different types of samples with some best practices applied.

 The filename should match the location of the source file it is linked from, and is named for the symbol it is attached to, in lower_snake_case, with an index relating to their order within the doc comment.
-So, for the `Curve2D` case, since it's in the `animation` package, in a file called `curves.dart`, and it's the first example, it should have the name `examples/api/lib/animation/curves/curve2_d.0.dart`.
+So, for the `Curve2D` example above, since it's in the `animation` library, in a file called `curves.dart`, and it's the first example, it should have the name `examples/api/lib/animation/curves/curve2_d.0.dart`.

 You should also add tests for your sample code under